-(D) Resolutions 3 to 9 - Re-election of Directors
+(C) Resolutions 2 to 3 - Re-election of Directors

-1. In determining the eligibility of the Directors to stand for re-election at the forthcoming 26th Annual General Meeting, the Nominating Committee ("NC") have considered the requirements under Paragraph 2.20A of the ACE Market Listing Requirements ("ACE LR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and recommended Mr. Khong Yik Kam for re-election as Director pursuant to Clause 21.6 of the Constitution of the Company and Datuk Chai Woon Chet, Dato' Ku Chin Wah, Mr. Andy Liew Hock Sim, Mr. Hoong Yik Miin, Ms. Tang Yee Ling and Mr. Tay Ben Seng, Benson for re-election as Directors pursuant to Clause 21.10 of the Constitution of the Company ("Retiring Directors").
+1. In determining the eligibility of the Directors to stand for re-election at the forthcoming 27th Annual General Meeting, the Nominating Committee ("NC") have considered the requirements under Paragraph 2.20A of the ACE Market Listing Requirements ("AMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and recommended Mr Lee Seng Fan, Datuk Chai Woon Chet and Mr Andy Liew Hock Sim for re-election as Directors pursuant to Clause 21.6 of the Constitution of the Company.

-All the Retiring Directors have consented to their re-election, and abstained from deliberation and voting in relation to their individual re-election, where applicable, at the NC Meeting and Board of Directors' Meeting, respectively.
+Datuk Chai Woon Chet and Mr Andy Liew Hock Sim have consented to their re-election, and abstained from deliberation and voting in relation to their individual re-election, where applicable, at the NC Meeting and Board of Directors' Meeting, respectively.